 Continue reading to learn about the power of your words and how they can sabotage your weight loss efforts.

 If your goal is to lose weight, here are 10 phrases to eliminate from your vocabulary:

-- “Its hard” People often say exercise is hard, making time for your health is hard.
-Its not hard, its just new for you but as you continue to tell yourself its hard then your mind will come into agreement with your words and it will continue to get harder and harder for you.
+1. “IT’S HARD.”
+People often say exercise is hard—that making time for your health is hard.
+It’s not hard—it’s just new for you.
+But as you continue to tell yourself it’s hard, your mind will come into agreement with your words and it will continue to get harder and harder for you.

-- “I don’t have the time”.
+10. “I DON’T HAVE THE TIME.”
 This phrase is never the real issue.
 People who say they don’t have the time have not made exercise a priority yet.
 You give your time to what you deem as important.
-If you are ready to get in shape then you will make time.
+If you are ready to get in shape, then you will make time.